omoreno24/GGJEnergyTransfer/README.md

 - Only the player with the Power could transfer the power.
 - The blue electricity trail shift color to red to indicate when you will get killed by the power.

+Repo Instruction
+The interesting assets are under folder RealityAssets